 Basque Txakoli wine is a dry white wine of high acidity and with a low percentage of alcohol.
 Refreshing Txakoli wine is traditionally enjoyed with pintxos in the Basque Country.

 When you visit pintxo bars in Bilbao or San Sebastian, make sure to order Chacoli wine along with pintxos!

 Cider has an important role in the Basque culture and heritage.

 Drinking cider made by natural fermentation of apples has a centuries-long tradition in the Basque Country.
 It has been produced at cider houses (called sagardotegi) on the Basque farms.

 Basque cider is still (not sparkling), low in alcohol about (5%), and slightly acidic.Basque Cider is the best paired with cod dishes (fried cod, salted cod omelet), cheese, nuts, quince, and apple jelly.

 The best-tasting Basque ciders are straight from barrels, of course.
 If you want to experience some of the very best Basque cider, head to traditional Basque cider houses.

 The populartxotx season (the ritual of opening barrels with new cider and drinking cider straight from the barres) is from January to April.

 What is Basque food?

-Basque food refers to the food from the Basque Country which covers the bordering area between France and Spain.
+Basque food is the food from the Basque Country which covers the bordering area between France and Spain.
 Basque cuisine includes many dishes prepared with fish and seafood from the Cantabrian Sea and the Bay of Biscay.
 The most typical Basque dishes are Bacalao Al Pil-Pil, Chipirones En Su Tinta, Tigres, Piperade, and Lamperna.